-Learn about the essential nutrients for vegans and vegetarians during pregnancy to ensure they don’t become deficient.
+Learn about the essential nutrients for a vegan pregnancy diet to ensure that you don’t become deficient.

-If you missed our Part 1, we recently discussed the common misconception that eating a vegan, or even vegetarian, diet during pregnancy is bad for baby.
-That myth has been officially BUSTED.
-Having said that, there are a few essential nutrients vegans and vegetarians need to watch during pregnancy to ensure they stay on track.
+If you missed our Part 1, we recently discussed the common misconception that eating a vegan pregnancy diet, or even vegetarian, is bad for baby.
+The vegan pregnancy diet myth has been officially BUSTED.
+Having said that, there are a few essential nutrients that vegans and vegetarians need to watch out for during pregnancy to ensure they stay on track.
 Namely vitamin B12, iron, omega-3’s, calcium, vitamin D, zinc, choline, iodine and protein, depending on which foods are avoided (e.g. fish, eggs, dairy).
 These nutrients are sometimes found in smaller amounts in plant-based foods but are important during this time of baby’s growth.
-Let’s take a look at each of these nutrients to see why you need them during pregnancy and where you can find them.
+Let’s take a look at each of these nutrients to see why you need them for a vegan pregnancy diet and where you can find them.

-How can I make sure I’m meeting my B12 requirements as a vegetarian or vegan?
+How can I make sure I am meeting my B12 requirement?

 By deciding to go the plant-based route, it’s likely you’re going to have non-vegetarians ask, “But where do you get your iron?”
 Truth is, meat-eaters are not protected from getting iron-deficiency anemia during pregnancy, because it is a very common condition for both omnivores and vegans/vegetarians alike.
-You can definitely get plenty of iron from eating a variety of vegan-friendly sources every day to support you and your baby without iron-rich meat.
+You can definitely get plenty of iron on the vegan pregnancy diet from eating a variety of vegan-friendly sources every day to support you and your baby while eating a vegan pregnancy diet without iron-rich meat.
 Plant sources of iron include dark leafy greens, dried fruits like apricots, raisins and prunes, prune juice, whole grains (especially quinoa and amaranth), enriched grain products and cereals, sweet potatoes and white potatoes (with skin), lentils, peas, beans, nuts (e.g cashew, pine, hazel nuts), seeds (e.g pumpkin, sesame seeds), meat alternatives like TVPs and veggie burgers, tofu and other soy products and molasses.
 Studies have shown that vegetarians tend to have similar or slightly higher iron intakes than omnivores, although iron stores have been found to be lower.

-Plant-based moms will need almost double the amount of iron during pregnancy for a total of 50 mg per day.
+Moms consuming a vegan pregnancy diet will need almost double the amount of iron during pregnancy for a total of 50 mg per day.
 Whether from animal or plant sources, iron absorption from both are greatly enhanced with each trimester that passes by.
 However, over time, the body can adapt to low iron intakes and significantly enhance absorption of non-heme iron (up to 40%), despite the presence of inhibitors or enhancers.
 Nonetheless, vegans and vegetarians are still at a higher risk of iron deficiency and developing anemia.
-Because of the higher potential risks, plant-based pregnant women should take a 30 mg iron supplement if not provided by a prenatal supplement.
+Because of the higher potential risks, plant-based pregnant women should take a 30 mg iron supplement (if not provided by a prenatal supplement).
 Research has shown that taking an iron supplement along with folic acid supplement on a weekly basis, can reduce the risk of being iron-deficient without potential side effects.

-What are some practical ways of increasing iron absorption from plant sources?
+What are some practical ways to increase iron absorption from plant sources?

 Depending on factors including the mother’s iron status, dietary choices and combinations of food within a meal, absorption of non-heme iron (in plant foods) can vary drastically.
 The amount of inhibitors found within many plant sources such as phytates (e.g in whole grains, legumes, some vegetables, unleavened whole grain breads), tannins, caffeine (in tea and/or coffee), polyphenols, calcium (from foods with over 300 mg), and high amounts of fiber, or enhancers, like citric acid, vitamin C and other organic acids in fruits, have a large impact on iron absorption.